IORoot/wp-plugin__page-builder--isotope/README.md

 ## Changelog

-v1.1.3 - 27/02/2022 - Removed the window.addEventListener (enqueue.php) from the inline JS.
+v1.1.3 - 27/02/2022

+Removed the window.addEventListener (enqueue.php) from the inline JS.

+Added searchbox to filters.

+Fixed numerical classes to have the filter name prefixed onto it.
+This means all numerical classes (that are invalid) will now have the filter name added on the front. i.e. The class .9 will actually be .award_level9 if the filter-group is called 'award_level'.
+This also means that the cell will require that inside too.
+	`<div class="award_level award_level{{award_level}} hidden">{{award_level}}</div>`

 v1.1.2 - 23/02/2022 - Filter selects are organised alphabetically.
 Help explains about sorts & filters in the cell.